ykhr53/bmo/README.md

 BMO is a slack bot.

 ## Required package
-Thank you nlopes@, for providing great library.
+Thank you nlopes@, for providing this great library.
 https://github.com/nlopes/slack

 ## Env